iffy-pi/python-battery-monitor/README.md

 test_smart_plug.py off
 ```
 ## hibernate_off_plug.py
 Turns the plug off if it can.
 Used as a method to turn the plug off when the computer goes into hibernation.

-# Main function
-`battery_monitor.py` controls a Kasa Smart Plug (see https://www.kasasmart.com/us/products/smart-plugs) that is turned on or off when the battery reaches defined thresholds.
-The smart plug controls power to the PC and therefore acts as a way to turn on or turn off charging to the system.

-The battery percentage of the PC is checked periodically, this checking period is automatically determined based on the script configurations

-If the script fails to control the plug, a Windows Notification and an email (sent to `EMAIL_RECEIVER` defined in the script) is sent to notify the user.

-hibernate_off_plug.py checks if the plug is off and turns it off if not.
-This was designed to run before computer hibernation/shutdown to ensure battery does not over charge.

-bm.py is a command line utility to quickly check the status of the battery monitor windows scheduled task.

-# Requirements
+# Script Requirements
 ## Required Applications
 1. Python (at least 3.9)
 2. TP Link or Kasa Account